ludoscity/ludOScity/FindMyBikes/Privacy_policy.md

 # #findmybikes uses the Google provided Android Backup Service.
-By using #findmybikes, you grant explicit permission to #findmybikes developer for the limited purpose of backing up this non personal and freeform information to the Android Backup Service for favorites restoration purposes.
+By using #findmybikes, you grant explicit permission to #findmybikes developer for the limited purpose of backing up non personal and freeform information to the Android Backup Service for favorites restoration purposes.

 ### This section applies only to Android version 6 and up